 In the wake of the elimination of Redevelopment Agencies, Colantuono, Highsmith & Whatley, PC provides interpretation and application advice to its Successor Agency, Oversight Board and City clients in the post-RDA wind-down process.
 And, when necessary, we are ready and able to defend our clients’ interests in litigation.

 We have substantial experience helping our clients with economic development efforts.
-We have negotiated contracts with commercial and major housing developers, the U.S. Department of Defense, tenants of publically owned facilities, and affordable housing advocates.
+We have negotiated contracts with commercial and major housing developers, the U.S. Department of Defense, tenants of publicly owned facilities, and affordable housing advocates.
 We have drafted Exclusive Negotiating Agreements, Owner Participation Agreements, Development Agreements and Disposition and Development Agreements for many clients, as well as commercial leases, licenses, real property financing instruments (including promissory notes and deeds of trust), and restrictive covenants.

 As to affordable housing, we have negotiated and drafted multi-party agreements for the development of affordable housing among housing authorities, private affordable housing developers and affordable housing management businesses, for both low- and moderate-income rental and for-sale housing.
-Projects range from down-payment assistance programs with loan and security agreements, rehabilitation of existing housing for conversion to affordable rental housing, development of rental and for sale units, and selection of tenants and first-time buyers by lottery, lease or loan agreements and recordable affordable housing covenants.
+Projects range from down-payment assistance programs with loan and security agreements, rehabilitation of existing housing for conversion to affordable rental housing, development of rental and for-sale units, and selection of tenants and first-time buyers by lottery, lease or loan agreements and recordable affordable housing covenants.

 Our team has also successfully defended affordable housing discrimination claims filed with the Department of Housing and Urban Development (HUD).